Simon-Renault/anna-portfolio/projects/building-an-none-digital-addictive-app.md

 **Shared Platform -** When we travel with some buddies, we need a shared platform to gather information, researches, and thoughts.
 That where I've started to build my project.
 The aim was to find an easy and visual way to share thoughts, so polls and comments were two solutions I wanted to add as features to the app.

 **Checklist and Organisation -** Making lists is still one of the best and easier way to plan things and be sure not to forget anything.
-Integrate a checklist feature became clear to me, as well as give to travelers some advice, especially how to travel sustainably.
+Integrate a checklist feature became clear to me, as well as to give some pieces of advice to travelers, especially how to travel sustainably.

 **Open Data -** Thanks to the open-data world, it would be easy to integrate a map based on Google data, so that users can find every place they want to add to their trip.
 The aim is to add a location directly from the app on their trip.